RobertBouillon/cscodingguidelines/goldenrules.md

   }
   ```

-  The code does not add any more information about the function that doesn't already exist.
-If you find that you have a function that requires comments, it's likely that the method should be refactored.

   *If the justification is that there's a rule requiring that all code be commented, then it's a stupid rule and the rule needs to change.
 No rules should require you to perform work that does not add value.
 If boiler-plate comments are really necessary, the effort is better invested in code that can generate documentation where codecomments are absent.*